 and networking meetings you have made and record contact information and notes

-for all the people you will add to your network during this process
+for all the people you add to your network during this process.

 Long Does a Typical Job Search Take?
 To